2004 Boscastle flood: Causes of the Boscastle flood

 The torrential rainfall caused a 2 m rise in river levels in one hour.
-By 3.30pm the river was level with its banks; by 3.45pm it was a raging torrent and had burst its banks.
+By 3:30pm the river was level with its banks; by 3:45pm it was a raging torrent and had burst its banks.
 By 4pm cars were being carried down in the flood from the visitors' car park.
 The force of thousands of tons of water carrying rocks and debris started to demolish buildings.
 A 3 m wave, believed to have been triggered by water pooling behind debris caught under a bridge and then being suddenly released as the bridge collapsed, surged down the main road into the village.
 The first lifeboat on the scene, from Port Isaac, encountered a wall of water pushing about 50 cars ahead of it down to the sea.
 Residents and visitors were trapped in buildings which were being battered by the torrent, in cars and in trees.
 The Valency river was now a 50-yard-wide, 15 feet deep torrent.

 Water speed was over 4 m/s, more than enough to cause severe structural damage.
 It is estimated that 20000000 m3 of water flowed through Boscastle.
 The steep-sided valley and saturated surface ensured a high amount of surface run-off.
 Changes in farming practice in the area may also possibly have contributed, and a reduction in trees and hedges higher up the valley would have allowed water to flow through more quickly.
-The peak flow was about 140 m^{3}/s, between 5:00 pm and 6:00 pm BST.
-The chance of this (or a greater) flood happening in any one year is about 1 in 400.
-The probability each year of the heaviest three-hour rainfall is about 1 in 1300 (although rainfall probability is not the same as flood probability).
+The peak flow was about 140 m^{3}/s, between 5:00pm and 6:00pm BST.
+The chance of this or a greater flood happening in any one year is about 1 in 400.
+The probability each year of the heaviest three-hour rainfall is about 1 in 1300, although rainfall probability is not the same as flood probability.